Survey: Impact of COVID19 crisis on the field of political science

 - CAWI, 9 October 2020 – 4 December 2020: 1400 full questionnaire responses (response rate 11.5%)

 - 3 analytic dimensions: professional adaptation, perception of PS social relevance, awareness of change

 - click here to read the report: PROSEPS Covid survey 2020

 The PROSEPS survey

-- A wide survey of attitudes of all the professional Political scientists in 38 European countries.
+- A wide survey of attitudes of all the professional Political scientists in 39 European countries (also including Israel and Turkey).
 It will provide background information for a thick description of the current profile of the discipline

 - More than 11k contacts.
 A huge address-list, including information of «professional positions» across countries

 - A long multiligual web-based questionnaire (20 minutes) to analyse the disciplinary vision of each respondent and the conceptions of professionalism and internationalization.
 A number of questions covering several attitudes of political scientists: mobility, advocacy, media involvement, civic engagement.